synthcast/wordpress-guided/README.md

-guided wordpress setup script that needs more polishing, run it as root.
+# wordpress-guided

+A little script to guide you through the wordpress setup